openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 # Cert Rotation

-With 4.16 we want to take an initial stab at the rotation of the signer certificates.
+With 4.16 we took an initial stab at the rotation of the signer certificates and implemented manual rotation.
+With 4.17 we finally were able to introduce a fully automated process to rotate signer certificates and all dependent leaf certificates.

 Below rotation procedure do not invalidate any existing KCS articles, they are merely overviews for (support) engineers to understand the process.

 In general the process depends on _what_ needs to be rotated, signers have a slightly more complicated rotation procedure due to their dependencies to many certificates.
 Leaving the signer untouched, most certificates can be rotated fairly easily.